Skip to content

-After you installed Glouton, you can install snmp-exporter with this command.
+After you installed Glouton, install the SNMP exporter:

-After installing agent and SNMP exporter, you need to define the devices you want to monitor in agent configuration.
-You can add as many snmp agents as you want on a Glouton.
+Define the devices you want to monitor in the Glouton configuration.
+You can add as many SNMP targets as needed.

 metric: